Seth Beer: Long Island Ducks

+Philadelphia Phillies

+On May 12, 2025, Beer's contract was purchased by the Philadelphia Phillies.
+In 30 appearances for the Double-A Reading Fightin Phils, he slashed .190/.283/.314 with three home runs and 10 RBI.
+Beer was released by the Phillies organization on July 1.

+Long Island Ducks (second stint)

+On July 4, 2025, Beer signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

-Personal
+Personal life

-Beer was also a swimmer when he was younger and at 12 years old set national records in the 50-meter backstroke and 100-meter backstroke.
+Beer was a swimmer when he was younger, and, at 12 years old, he set national records in the 50-meter backstroke and 100-meter backstroke.
 He later quit swimming to focus on baseball after two high school seasons.
 He also played two seasons of high school football.